New Hampshire Labor Laws Guide

 The state of New Hampshire institutes a set of child labor laws prescribed by both the New Hampshire Department of Labor and the US Department of Labor.

-The Certificate has to be obtained during the course of the first 3 business days if the employer wants to avoid penalties.
+The certificate must be obtained within the first 3 business days to avoid penalties.

-No minor aged 16 and 17 will be employed in the state of New Hampshire until two conditions have been met:
+No minor aged 16 and17 will be employed in the state of New Hampshire until 2 conditions have been met:

 The written statement has to be issued by the parents or the legal guardians of the minor.